 Degrees and Certifications:

-2020 District Teacher of the Year
+2021 NPS District Teacher of the Year

-The district named Janine Warren as the Lois Annesley Support Employee of the Year.
-Warren, the district’s accounting coordinator, was chosen from a group of six award-winning finalists from departments across the district.
+The district named Mollee Speichinger as the Lois Annesley Support Employee of the Year.
+Speichinger, a licensed practical nurse and the health professional for Alcott Middle School, was chosen from a group of six award-winning finalists from departments across the district.